top of page

 Main Impacts

-Established a network of UX supporters and stakeholders who request and utilize research and spread the value of UX around the organization
+• Established a network of UX supporters and stakeholders who request and utilize research to spread the value of UX around the organization

-Conducted lightweight (low-effort) projects in order to solve pain points or answer simple questions
+• Conducted lightweight projects in order to solve pain points or answer questions

-Educated others on UX resulting in an increase of quality of the research requests being sent to me
+• Educated others on UX resulting in an increase of quality and specificity of the research requests

 Setting the Scene